Verizon Is Having a Massive Outage Right Now

 Yesterday’s Wordle answer

 Yesterday’s Wordle was easier.
-The hint was "a metal alloy, used to make some instruments” and the answer contained four common letters and one fairly common letter.
+The hint was "trust or belief in something or someone” and the answer contained four common letters and one somewhat common letter.

 A primer on Wordle basics